All Episodes

 Got a good show for you today.

-So two cars fell onto I5.
+So two cars fell onto I-5.

-Um they don't have a cause yet.
+They don't have a cause yet.

-Some interesting Twitter traffic out there about suspected causes, but there's been no official cause yet for this uh tragedy.
+Some interesting Twitter traffic out there about suspected causes, but there's been no official cause yet for this tragedy.

-Looks like six people have uh died.
+Looks like six people have died.

 Looks like up to 70 plus casualties.